-Assessment of School Placement will be both formative and summative in second year.
+Assessment of School Placement will be both formative and summative in first year.

 Students will receive formative feedback from their co-operating teachers who will observe lessons and offer guidance for improvement.
-Students will also receive formative feedback from their HEI tutor in the form of a written triplicate which offers guidance for areas for improvement.
+Students will also receive formative feedback from their HEI tutor in the form of a written supplicate which offers guidance for areas for improvement.

-Summative assessment will be based on the average of a minimum of three visits from School Placement Tutor(s) during the placement.
+Summative assessment will be based on the average of a minimum of two visits from HEI Tutor(s) during each placement.
 School Placement is assessed under two areas - Preparation for Teaching and Teaching and Learning.
 Both areas must be passed independently in order for the student to be successful on the programme.
 No compensation is allowed in School Placement.

-School Placement comprises two teaching blocks and one school experience block.
-For each teaching block the component Preparation and Planning will be assessed under two key areas - Long Term Planning and Short Term Planning.
-This will be assessed out of 100% with each area having equal weighting.
-The component Teaching and Learning will be assessed under the key areas of Professional Values and Practice, Communication, Quality of Teaching, Children's learning experience, Classroom management and organisation and Assessment of and Progression in learning.
-This will be assessed out of 100% with each area having equal weighting.
-Students' Professional Portfolios will also form part of the assessment for School Placement IV.
-Examples of these reflections include reflections on their experience of planning, teaching and learning; their professional communications and their contribution to the school.
+The component Preparation for Teaching will be assessed under two key areas - Long Term Planning and Short Term Planning.
+This will be assessed out of 100%.
+The component Teaching and Learning will be assessed under the key areas of Communication, Quality of Teaching, Children's learning experience, Classroom Management and Organisation and Assessment of and Progression in learning.
+This will be assessed out of 100%.